 Airbnb, Inc. (ABNB) Dips More Than Broader Markets: What You Should Know

-Prior to today's trading, shares of the company had lost 0.48% over the past month.
-This has lagged the Computer and Technology sector's gain of 2.19% and the S&P 500's gain of 4.82% in that time.
+Prior to today's trading, shares of the company had lost 13% over the past month.
+This has lagged the Computer and Technology sector's loss of 1% and the S&P 500's gain of 3.67% in that time.

 Wall Street will be looking for positivity from Airbnb, Inc. as it approaches its next earnings report date.
-In that report, analysts expect Airbnb, Inc. to post earnings of $0.05 per share.
-This would mark year-over-year growth of 100.46%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $1.46 billion, up 70.12% from the year-ago period.
+The company is expected to report EPS of $0.05, up 100.46% from the prior-year quarter.
+Our most recent consensus estimate is calling for quarterly revenue of $1.46 billion, up 70.12% from the year-ago period.

-Investors might also notice recent changes to analyst estimates for Airbnb, Inc.These revisions typically reflect the latest short-term business trends, which can change frequently.
+It is also important to note the recent changes to analyst estimates for Airbnb, Inc.These revisions help to show the ever-changing nature of near-term business trends.
 As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

 Based on our research, we believe these estimate revisions are directly related to near-team stock moves.
 We developed the Zacks Rank to capitalize on this phenomenon.
 Our system takes these estimate changes into account and delivers a clear, actionable rating model.

 The Zacks Rank system, which ranges from #1 (Strong Buy) to #5 (Strong Sell), has an impressive outside-audited track record of outperformance, with #1 stocks generating an average annual return of +25% since 1988.
 Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Airbnb, Inc. is currently a Zacks Rank #2 (Buy).
+Airbnb, Inc. is currently sporting a Zacks Rank of #3 (Hold).

-In terms of valuation, Airbnb, Inc. is currently trading at a Forward P/E ratio of 420.78.
-This valuation marks a premium compared to its industry's average Forward P/E of 35.37.
+Digging into valuation, Airbnb, Inc. currently has a Forward P/E ratio of 141.42.
+Its industry sports an average Forward P/E of 31.83, so we one might conclude that Airbnb, Inc. is trading at a premium comparatively.

 Zacks Top 10 Stocks for 2022